Study Tours 2015

-This year, we are piloting a more focused Study Tour programme, concentrating on those themes and destinations in which many of our Short courses students have expressed a particular interest.
-Study Tours remain unchanged in every other respect, being exclusive opportunities to spend time with an expert art historian and like-minded enthusiasts looking at works of art and architecture in their original settings.
+This year, we piloted a more focused Study Tour programme, concentrating on those themes and destinations in which many of our Short courses students have expressed a particular interest.
+Study Tours remained unchanged in every other respect, being exclusive opportunities to spend time with an expert art historian and like-minded enthusiasts looking at works of art and architecture in their original settings.

 The fee includes tuition, entry to all museum and sites, and transport between sites in the respective city or to destinations within the vicinity.
 It does not include travel to and from the city/main destination of the tour, or accommodation: students are free to make their own arrangements.
 Study Tours are limited to a maximum of 12 students.
 All Study Tours include a good deal of walking and require a reasonable degree of physical fitness and mobility.
 Please contact us if you have any doubts over your suitability to take part in any of the tours.

 tel +44 (0)20 7848 2678